NishiyaKN/obsidian/500 OCI/3 - Networking/Gateways.md

 	- Only connects to resources in the same **region**
 ### Services CIDR Label
 - String that represents all regional public IP address ranges
-### Private Network Definition List
--  Enables Cloud Shell to connect to a private subnet
-	- Makes possible to ssh into instances in the private subnet